Upperfoot/on-the-beach-react-vite/README.md

 - `npm install axios` - To grab JSON from API provided
 - `npm install identity-obj-proxy --save-dev` - Stop Jest processing CSS files
 - `npm install classnames` - To make it a bit easier to add lists of class names
+- `npm install axios` - To Communicate with API via HTTP

 ## Test Documentation